 Data were then aggregated to identify all unique combinations of the defined features (or patterns) for eligible claims within the development data set.
 For the Initial General Hearing Loss build, the number of unique patterns was slightly more than 95,000.

 The team next assigned unique identifiers to each pattern and aligned the patterns with unique instances of resulting condition-specific Ratings.
-In some cases, the same pattern may result in different Rating.
-In these cases, the number of occurrences for each different Rating is calculated.
-The most common Rating for the specific pattern is then assigned for the model.
-Once each pattern was assigned a unique Rating (and the pattern-set or model is complete), the team applied the model to the data from which it was originally derived to calculate initial through-put, accuracy, and re-use rates.
+In some cases, the same pattern may result in a different rating.
+In these cases, the number of occurrences for each different rating is calculated.
+The most common rating for the specific pattern is then assigned for the model.
+Once each pattern was assigned a unique rating (and the pattern-set or model is complete), the team applied the model to the original data to calculate initial throughput, accuracy, and re-use rates.

 Model Optimization Process for Co-Occurring Conditions

 The team next optimized the model to determine the set of features that yields the highest throughput, accuracy, and pattern re-use rates.
-The more a fact pattern is found to be applicable (its rate of use), the higher its predictive value.
+The more often a fact pattern is applicable (its rate of use), the higher its predictive value.
 Adding and subtracting features from the overall feature set increases pattern re-use rates.
 Similarly, aggregating individual features increases the applicability of the results patterns to targeted claims (e.g., converting days to years rounded to whole integers allows the same pattern to be applied to more claims).
 Each different configuration forms a unique model scenario.
 The team next conducted sensitivity analysis to quantify:

 The contribution of each individual feature to the overall accuracy and throughput of the model; and